widelands/widelands/doc/sphinx/source/themes.rst

     * **windows/corner_bottom_left.png**, **windows/corner_bottom_right.png**, **windows/corner_top_left.png**, and **windows/corner_top_right.png** are used as the window's border's corners.
     * **windows/corner_minimal_left.png** and **windows/corner_minimal_right.png** are used as the window's corners when the window is minimized.

+    The thicknesses of the borders are determined by the height of the upper and lower border images and the width of the left and right border images respectively.
+    The corner images are aligned to the corners of the resulting outer rectangle.
+Because of this, the corner images can be bigger than the respective borders to create fixed transitions to the main border images, but should not be smaller, as that would create gaps in the drawn window borders.

 **images/**
     This directory may contain replacement images for any image file located under the data directory's ``images`` directory.